agile-lab-dev/data-platform-shaper/README.md

 docker compose up
 ```

-After a while you can connect to the Swagger UI [here](http://127.0.0.1:8093/dataplatform.shaper.uservice/0.0/swagger-ui/index.html).
+After a while, you can connect to the Swagger UI [here](http://127.0.0.1:8093/dataplatform.shaper.uservice/0.0/swagger-ui/index.html).

 Then, you can try to create a user-defined type: